Estranged husband accused of killing Jennifer Dulos dies

-Fotis Dulos, 52, had been hospitalized with carbon monoxide poisoning since Tuesday, when he was found unresponsive inside a vehicle in the garage of his house in Farmington, Connecticut.
+Fotis Dulos, 52, had been hospitalized since Tuesday when he was found at his home in Farmington, Connecticut, following an apparent suicide attempt.

+"It's been a truly horrific day for the family filled with difficult decisions, medical tests and meeting the requirements to determine death," attorney Norm Pattis said.

-"To those who contend that Mr. Dulos' death reflects a consciousness of guilt, we say no," lawyer Norm Pattis said.
+"To those who contend that Mr. Dulos' death reflects a consciousness of guilt, we say no," he added.
+"We say it was more a conscience overborne with the weight of a world that was too busy to listen and wanted a story more than it wanted the truth."

-Dulos, a luxury home builder originally from Greece, was accused of killing Jennifer Dulos, who has not been seen since she dropped their five children off at school in New Canaan in May.
+Dulos, a luxury home builder originally from Greece, was accused of killing Jennifer Dulos, who has not been seen since she dropped their five children off at school in May in New Canaan.
 Her body has not been found despite extensive searches.
 Fotis Dulos had denied any role in her disappearance.

-The children, who ranged in age from 8 to 13 when their mother vanished, have been staying with their maternal grandmother in New York City.
+The children, who ranged in age from 8 to 13 when their mother vanished, are in the custody of their maternal grandmother in New York City.

+"This is a horrific tragedy all around," said Carrie Luft, a spokeswoman for the family of Jennifer Dulos.

+Dulos insisted he was innocent in a note found near him, according to a court motion filed by his lawyers Thursday.
+In the note recovered by police officers, Dulos "declared his innocence of the infamous and heinous crimes that the state has accused him of and claimed his lawyers have the evidence to prove it," his lawyers wrote in the filing asking a judge to order the state to preserve the note and other evidence found at the home.

-Dulos was taken to the hospital in critical condition and transferred to the Jacobi Medical Center in New York City for hyperbaric treatment.
-An attorney for Dulos, Norm Pattis, said late Wednesday that his client's condition was "dire."
-His family was traveling from Greece to be with him, according to his defense lawyers.
+Dulos was eventually transferred to the Jacobi Medical Center in New York City for treatment.

-Fotis Dulos was under house arrest and alone at the house at the time of the apparent suicide attempt, Farmington police said.
-He had been arrested Jan.
+Fotis Dulos was arrested Jan.
 7 on murder and kidnapping charges, capping a lengthy investigation in which he emerged early as the primary suspect.

 Warrants released last summer, when Dulos was charged initially with evidence tampering and hindering prosecution, said that he and a girlfriend were seen on video surveillance driving in Hartford around the time Jennifer Dulos was reported missing.
 The man was seen tossing garbage bags into more than 30 trash bins in the area that were later determined to have items with Jennifer Dulos' blood on them.